Zulko/sudodle/study/Readme.md

 The numbers of puzzles given below are after puzzles that are equivalent by symmetry are deduplicated.
 There are probably more equivalences between the problems (via number permutations, rows permutations, etc).

 - For 4x4 grids, we need at least 2 "correct" positions.
 There are 26 problems involving 2 "correct" positions.
 - For 5x5 grids, we need at least 4 "correct" positions.
 There are 1500 problems involving 4 "correct" positions.
+Around 500 of these problems can be solved by logically deducing the digits one by one, the rest requires to take a guess at some point and backtrack later.
 - For 6x6 grids, we need at least 6 "correct" positions.
 There are 57 problems involving 6 "correct" positions.
 - For 7x7 grids, scanning 30 million combinations with 9 correct positions yields 0 solution, so 10 "correct" positions seem to be needed.
 With 10 correct positions, one must scan 100,000 random puzzles to find one with a unique solution.